-In a previous blog we discussed the merits of how a cushion could help to relieve sciatic pain while sitting.
+In a previous blog we discussed the merits of how a cushion for sciatica could help to relieve sciatic pain while sitting.
 In our experience a cushion can be really helpful but not all cushions that say they can help with sciatica while sitting are the same.

 The Sciatic Pain Relief Cushion was designed specifically to help alleviate the symptoms of sciatica while sitting.
 There are other cushion designs so to help you we have reviewed the different types of cushion.

 Here are five types of cushions that we have tried over the years.

 This type of cushion has a professional finish and is generally a well made product.
 Sitting on this type of cushion is comfortable and the integral cooling pack can be soothing.
 However, the product does not reduce pressure on the sciatic nerve through the gluteal region or the lower back and the gel pack heats up to body temperature quite quickly.
 For people with pain in the gluteal area or lower back pain the question to ask is, would this cushion be effective on long journeys?

 Memory Foam Seat Cushion

 If you purchase a good quality cushion with a professional finish these types of cushion can be comfortable to sit on initially.
 A moulded shape can give support at the sides to make you feel stable.
 The cutout in the centre could possibly give relief to people suffering from injury to the coccyx or suffering from haemorrhoids.
 However, usually within minutes memory foam starts to become hard and uncomfortable, as the foam gets warm, moulds to your body and compression sets.
 Hard cushions cannot reduce pressure on the sciatic nerve in the gluteal area.
 For people suffering from sciatica it will not effectively reduce pressure on the sciatic nerve over an extended period of time.